 It’s crunch time, Orlando!
 The 2024 MLS Cup Playoffs are in full swing, and our season all comes down to this – game three.
 The stakes couldn’t be higher as Orlando City SC prepare to battle Charlotte FC one final time in our Round One Best-of-3 Series.
 With everything riding on a victory at Inter&Co Stadium, this is our moment to rally and remind the league who we are.

 But what’s done is done, and it’s all eyes on the present.
 Ultimately, Orlando City SC now have the chance to flip the script and seal our third-ever appearance in the Eastern Conference Semi-Finals.
-With a much larger crowd expected to pack out Inter&Co Stadium, it will be high-stakes atmosphere and our Lions need to come out firing.
+We expect a larger crowd to pack out Inter&Co Stadium compared to game one, and in a high-stakes atmosphere, our Lions need to come out firing.
 On a do or die night, there’s no room for passive play, like in game two!
 It’s time to be bold and take the game to Charlotte FC, leaving no doubt about our intent to advance.

 Last time out / head-to-head